 2. How would you describe your first TV appearances on the CTV Canadian miniseries “H2O“?

 My first appearance on a national television show was simply put, amazing!
 I mean, that feeling that I took away from being on that set is what has kept me going throughout the years.
 My role was so small, a co-star role that was actually bumped from being an extra, changed me.
 When I was onset, the director Charles Binamé needed two actors to arrest actor Kenneth Welsh in a scene.
 Well, I raised my hand so fast that he immediately selected me and another.
 From that day forward, I was off to the races.

-3. How would you compare your preparation for commercials vs. TV shows vs. films vs. theater?
+3. How would you compare your preparation for commercials vs. TV shows vs. films vs. theatre?

 4. Can we discuss how you prepared for the role of Deputy Wilson in “Interpreters” that just released on VOD platforms and DVD on May 12, 2020?

 With Deputy Wilson “Interpreters“, I didn’t have to dig too deep.
 Once upon a time, I did work as a corrections officer.
 So I’ve already had the muscle memory for the character in place.
 From the way he held a gun to the way he talked on the radio, I felt like I already had him figured out.
 And the coolest part was the director let me take the actual picture car to and from set every day.
 By the time I arrived onset, I was really feeling the character, and we were able to fly through the scenes.